 Plastic Free July: Take the Challenge

 Would you be willing to stop all single-use plastic for one month?
 I was about to pat myself on the back when I saw the plastic bags stacked on the table—remnants of my online purchase I received today.
 Why did they have to put my items in plastic?
 Well, I'm going to have to do better.
 Would you like to join me for Plastic Free July?
 Together, we can learn and make a difference.

 Plastic Free July

 Plastic Free July began in Perth, Australia, 2011, as a way to increase awareness of plastic use.
-Now, it's an international event, where participants, during the month of July, try to decrease or stop all single-use plastic.
+Now, it's an international event, where participants decrease or stop all single-use plastic during the month of July.

 If committing to zero single-use plastic seems too difficult, then participants have the option to focus on the big four: coffee cups with lids, water bottles, plastic bags, and straws.
 Here's some information on the big four that might motivate you to join in!

 As it turns out, recycling coffee cups is complicated, and although technically possible, it just doesn't happen due to lack of infrastructure and demand.
 Currently, in most communities, only cardboard cartons with three layers can be separated.
 But coffee cups have two layers, so they get left out in the cold.
 But I don't really want to drink coffee out of a plastic lined paper cup, anyway.
 Do you?